Martin B-26 Marauder: Operational history

-The B-26 Marauder was used mostly in Europe, but also saw action in the Mediterranean and the Pacific.
-In early combat, the aircraft took heavy losses, but was still one of the most successful medium-range bombers used by the USAAF.
-The B-26 was initially deployed on combat missions in the South West Pacific in early 1942, but most of the B-26s subsequently assigned to operational theaters were sent to England and the Mediterranean area.
+The B-26 Marauder was used mostly in Europe and the Mediterranean, but also saw action in the Pacific theatre as well.
+In early combat, the aircraft took heavy losses, but was still regarded as being one of the most successful medium-range bombers flown by the USAAF.

-By the end of World War II, it had flown more than 110,000 sorties, dropped 150,000 tons (136,078 tonnes) of bombs, and had been used in combat by British, Free French, and South African forces in addition to US units.
-In 1945, when B-26 production was halted, 5,266 had been built.
+By the end of World War II, it had flown more than 110,000 sorties, dropped 150,000 tons of bombs, and had been used in combat by British, Free French, and South African forces in addition to US units.
+In 1945, when production of the B-26 was terminated, 5,266 aircraft had been built.